tablexi/chef-sendmail-ses/README.md

 # sendmail-ses cookbook

 Integrates sendmail with Amazon SES.
 This cookbooks duplicates this [doc](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/sendmail.html) except rather than adding the configurations directly to the sendmail.mc file.
-It is included as a seperate file.
+It is included as a separate file.

 # Requirements